 This is the year your course has started in the format

-For instance, if the introduction took place on March 06th, 2019 the variable
+For instance, if the introduction took place in the current winter semester (e.g. ws1920),

 <term> will be